Document legalization

 • a certificate regarding (the absence of) conviction.

-Every document is approved separately (for example: diploma and its appendix are two separate documents).
+Every document is approved separately (for example: the diploma and its appendix are two separate documents).

 IMPORTANT!
-Documents issued before 11th of March of 1990 with symbols of Lithuanian Soviet Socialist Republic are neither legalized nor approved by certificate (Apostille).
+Documents issued before the 11th of March of 1990 with symbols of the Lithuanian Soviet Socialist Republic are neither legalized nor approved by certificate (Apostille).
 These documents must be renewed.

-In order to provide foreign issued documents to either Migration Department, Migration Office or any other Lithuanian state institution, copies of the documents not only have to be approved according to the law but also officially translated to Lithuanian language and signed by a translator.
+In order to provide foreign-issued documents to the Migration Department or any other Lithuanian state institution, copies of the documents not only have to be approved according to the law but also officially translated into Lithuanian language and signed by a translator.

 EU multilingual standard forms